French cruiser Sfax: 1895–1910

 In late January 1895, Sfax and the ironclad Amiral Duperré took part in an experimental bombardment of a simulated coastal fortification on Levant Island.
 The test lasted six hours and was carried out over the course of three days, so that the effect of shelling could be studied throughout the experiment.
 It involved over a thousand shots between the two ships, firing calibers ranging from 10 to 34 cm.
 Neither ship was able to significantly damage the fortifications, though several of the guns were damaged and shell fragments would have inflicted casualties among gun crews.
 The French determined that an excessive amount of ammunition was required to neutralize the guns, and had the fortification been returning fire, both ships likely would have been seriously damaged.
 Sfax was still serving in the unit in 1895, along with the cruisers Forbin and Milan.
 That year she took part in the fleet maneuvers, which began on 1 July and concluded on the 27th.
 She was assigned to "Fleet A", which along with "Fleet B" represented the French fleet, and was tasked with defeating the hostile "Fleet C", which represented the Italian fleet.

 She remained in the Reserve Squadron in 1896, and participated in the annual maneuvers as part of the Reserve Squadron's cruiser screen, along with the cruisers Lalande, Amiral Cécille, Milan, and Léger.
 The maneuvers for that year took place from 6 to 30 July and the Reserve Squadron served as the simulated enemy.
 In mid-1897, Sfax was reactivated to participate in the second phase of the exercises of the Northern Squadron.
 These lasted from 18 to 21 July 1897, and the scenario saw the Sfax and Tage simulate a hostile fleet steaming from the Mediterranean Sea to attack France's Atlantic coast.
 In the course of the exercises, the Northern Squadron successfully intercepted the cruisers and "defeated" them.

 Sfax was modernized again between August 1898 and August 1899 at Brest; in addition to repairs to her machinery, she had her military masts replaced with pole masts.
-Later in 1899, Sfax was assigned to the North American station, along with the unprotected cruiser Dubourdieu.
+In September 1898, after the work was completed, Sfax recommissioned and was assigned to the North American station, along with the unprotected cruiser Dubourdieu.
+There, she relieved the old unprotected cruiser Rigault de Genouilly.
 After Alfred Dreyfus was pardoned that year, Sfax carried him back from Devil's Island in French Guiana to Port Haliguen.
 By January 1901, Sfax had been reduced to the 2nd category of reserve, and on 20 January 1903, she was allocated to the special reserve.
 Decommissioned on 13 August 1905 and then struck from the naval register in 1906, Sfax was used as a storage hulk for shells and propellant charges from 1906 to 1909.
 She was then placed on the sale list on 26 May 1909 and ultimately sold to ship breakers on 25 August 1910.